 In bedrooms, where the primary surface in the photograph is the bed you have the camera height 15″ to 20″ above the height of the bed.
 The lower the bed the lower the camera goes.

 - The good shooting angle

 The objective of a property photograph is to show off the space available in any given room.
-Positioning yourself in the corner of a room and shooting across at an approx. 45-degree angle will allow you to capture as much of the room as possible.
+Positioning yourself in the corner of a room and shooting across at an approx. The 45-degree angle will allow you to capture as much of the room as possible.
 If you’re new to taking real estate photos, the best way to learn what angles will showcase your listings best is by practicing and making sure also that you take lots of photos.
 You can always delete bad photos but you cannot select a photo if you haven’t taken it.
 I suggest taking photos of each room from almost every angle that is possible.

 - Avoid including near furniture in the frame

-The perspective distortion associated with wide angle lens is the direct result of camera placement in relation to your subject.
+The perspective distortion associated with the wide-angle lens is the direct result of camera placement in relation to your subject.
 Perspective works the same for the human eye as it does with your camera.
 Objects closer to you always appear larger than those further away.
-So it is very important to compose your photo in such way to avoid shooting close (near) furniture because the distortion will be very apparent.
+So it is very important to compose your photo in such a way to avoid shooting close (near) furniture because the distortion will be very apparent.
 You may have to rearrange the positions of the furniture or change your shooting angle.

 Consider applying advanced techniques

 There are some advanced photography techniques; they are very helpful in presenting astonishing photos.

 This technique allows us to use specialized equipment and software, to capture images with horizontally elongated fields of view (160 to 180 degrees).
 It is sometimes known as wide format photography.
 It is very useful in showing the exterior of a real estate property.
 You may check my post “The Panorama Photography Tutorials” to know more about this technique.